 Catch a Film

-Rainy days at the beach are always a bummer, but not to worry, Asbury Park’s lone movie theater, The Showroom, screens both summer blockbuster hits as well as lesser known indie films and a few cult classics.
+Rainy days at the beach are always a bummer, but not to worry, Asbury Park’s lone movie theater, The Showroom, screens both summer blockbuster hits as well as lesser-known indie films and a few cult classics.
 Grab an umbrella and ride out of the storm with their popular dinner-and-a-movie series on Wednesday nights.
-For $16 per person, you receive one ticket for the movie of your choice and as well as two tacos or one entree and a non-alocholic beverage from MOGO Korean Fusion Tacos.
+You'll receive one ticket for the movie of your choice and as well as two tacos or one entree and a non-alcoholic beverage from MOGO Korean Fusion Tacos.

 Classic films like Jaws and fan favorites including La La Land are shown nightly at sundown during the summer season, and on the weekends until the end of September.
 Beer, wine, and popcorn are available for purchase.